-Home Gardens for Improved Food Security and Livelihoods demonstrates how home gardens hold particular significance for resource-poor and marginalized communities in developing countries, and how they offer a versatile strategy towards building local and more resilient food systems.
+Home Gardens for Improved Food Security and Livelihoods demonstrates how home gardens hold particular significance for resource-poor and marginalized communities in developing countries, and how they offer a versatile strategy toward building local and more resilient food systems.

 Table of Contents

-D. Hashini Galhena Dissanayake is an Assistant Professor in the College of Agriculture and Natural Resources and James Madison College.
+D. Hashini Galhena Dissanayake is Assistant Professor in the College of Agriculture and Natural Resources and James Madison College.

 Karimbhai M. Maredia is Professor in the College of Agriculture and Natural Resources, Michigan State University.